Accessibility Statement

 Building a litter box cleaning routine

 Once you get a routine down for cleaning the litter box, it doesn’t feel so much like a chore.
-Here’s our suggested schedule for maintaining your cat’s health on a daily basis, as well as what to clean weekly, monthly, and even quarterly.
+Here’s our suggested schedule for maintaining your cat’s litter box on a daily basis, as well as what to clean weekly, monthly, and even quarterly.

 Scoop daily